Lyve1981/autosampler/README.md

 # Autosampler
-Autosampler can create multisamples of hardware MIDI devices.
+Autosampler is a command line app that can create multisamples of hardware MIDI devices.
 It opens a MIDI port to send notes and an Audio input to record audio data.

-Audio data is automatically cut & trimmed and written to folders according to the 'filename' scheme (see below).
+Audio data is automatically cut & trimmed and written to folders according to the filename scheme as specified on the command line (see below).

+# Dependencies
+*portaudio* - for audio input
+*portmidi* - for MIDI output
+*cmake* - build system

+Both of them are included in the repository and are built with the main project
+# Building
+Build system used is cmake.
+Example to compile on Windows:

+    cd source/
+    cmake . -B ../temp/ -G "Visual Studio 15 2017 Win64"
+	cd ../temp/
+	cmake --build . --config Release

-Usage:
+# Usage:

-All arguments need to be specified in form -arg value
+All arguments need to be specified in form -arg value.
+The following parameters are supported:

-Possible arguments:

     ai-device             Specify the audio device to be used to capture data.
 Can be empty in which case the default device is used